 One of Education Minnesota’s guiding principles for ESSA calls for drastically reducing the role of high-stakes testing in school accountability.
 We are very disappointed this plan makes no change in testing requirements.
 The state failed to take advantage of an opportunity to pilot alternatives to standardized assessments.
 The current over-reliance on test scores must end.
 If you agree, please tell MDE to explore alternatives.

-We also want to see changes to scoring in the proposed accountability system for schools regarding the proposed proficiency score.
+We also wanted to see changes to scoring in the proposed accountability system for schools regarding the proposed proficiency score.
 Students who "Partially Meet Expectations" should be allocated .5 points – not zero.
 This reflects the consensus of the ESSA Accountability Committee and is a more accurate reflection of a student’s proficiency and the school calendar.
 MCA tests measure a full year of standards, but some districts administer the tests two-thirds of the way through the school year.
 The accountability score should take that into account.

 Tiered licensure and TDE